revault/research/watchtower.md

 - Should the verification be carried out by stakeholders' laptops, or stakeholders' WTs?
     - Stakeholders' laptops are less secure (are far easier to compromise), but this would then require no communication with the WT.
     - If relying on the WTs to perform the verification, then it is more difficult to compromise, but it requires communication with the WT.
 In any case, if stakeholders' laptops are compromised, they may ACK a NACK from the WT and show the user that the verification passed, even if the WT were to sign their messages.
+- Can have both:
+    - track watchtower's funds in the stakeholders's revaultd for the happy case (preventing new acknowledgements when funds are low)
+    - watchtower refusing to ACK if funds are too low (should only happen if the wallet bypassed the restriction imposed by the wallet daemon, ie if they are running a custom software for some shady purpose)
+- This is ok in the case where the fee market doesn't increase rapidly, causing the WT wallet to have insufficient funds without a change to the number of vaults being guarded.

-What countermeasures can be used to ensure that Feebump Txs cannot be used to steel funds?
+What countermeasures can be used to ensure that Re-fill Txs cannot be used to steel funds?
 - Already depends on visual verification by ALL stakeholders
 - Can be automatically checked by all stakeholders' wallet software (e.g. type-checked and/or amount checked)
 - Can be automatically checked by all stakeholders' HW (e.g. type-checked and/or white-listed address checked)